GSS-Cogs/architecture/analyst-to-dissemination/analyst-to-dissemination.md

-As we move to using [Reproducible Analytical Pipelines](https://gss.civilservice.gov.uk/reproducible-analytical-pipelines/) (RAPs), we want to ensure that the output from an analytical session, for instance using R-Studio / R-Markdown, comprises of a number Markdown documents along with the analysed/aggregated statistical datasets as [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) CSV files.
+As we move to using [Reproducible Analytical Pipelines](https://gss.civilservice.gov.uk/reproducible-analytical-pipelines/) (RAPs), we want to ensure that the output from an analytical session, for instance using R-Studio / R-Markdown, comprises a number Markdown documents along with the analysed/aggregated statistical datasets as [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) CSV files.

 RAP, as envisioned right now, rightly concentrates more on the "analysis as code" part of the process, using modern